- Admission Interviews

 - Before scheduling an interview, you are encouraged to first contact an Admissions Counselor who will provide feedback on your candidacy, offer insight into the admissions process, and ensure that you make the most of your interview.

 - Visit the Admission Interviews page for more details, and use our online system to schedule your interview.
 The system is not connected to the online application, so you will need to create a unique account for each.

 Step 4: Decide

 - Receive an admissions decision (typically 4 - 6 weeks after you submit your completed application).
-If you are accepted, a deposit of 6,000 USD, due three weeks after admission, will secure your place in the program.
+If you are accepted, a deposit of 6,000 USD is due three weeks after admission to secure your place in the program.

 Step 5: Matriculation